 CHAMPS Policy Goals

-The six policy goals featured in the CHAMPS playbook are to: (1) support relationships between foster and birth families; (2) Implement data-driven recruitment and retention practices; (3) engage foster parents in decision making; (4) provide timely access to trusted, dedicated staff and peer support to foster parents; (5) prioritize placements with relatives; and (6) ensure timely access to physical and mental health services.
-See here for the CHAMPS Policy Solutions brief, and here for an infographic.
+CHAMPS provides one-page primers on each of the six policy goals featured in the CHAMPS playbook, which are (1) support relationships between foster and birth families (primer); (2) Implement data-driven recruitment and retention practices (primer); (3) engage foster parents in decision making (primer); (4) provide timely access to trusted, dedicated staff and peer support to foster parents (primer); (5) prioritize placements with relatives (primer); and (6) ensure timely access to physical and mental health services (primer).
+See here for an overview of CHAMPS Policy Solutions brief, and here for an infographic.

 CHAMPS-Family First Act

-The Family First Prevention Services Act (Family First) brings sweeping reforms federal child welfare policy focused on strengthen families, including birth, kin, foster and adoptive families.
-This one-page brief highlights common goals of CHAMPS and Family First and shows how the two present opportunities to significantly improve outcomes for children and families.
-See also this brief that highlights ten ways that CHAMPS and Family First promote better outcomes for children.
-See here for other Family First resources in our database.
+The Family First Prevention Services Act (Family First) brings sweeping reforms federal child welfare policy to strengthen families.
+See here for implementation resources from the Children’s Bureau and other organizations supporting implementation.
+CHAMPS issued this one-page brief to describe alignment between CHAMPS and Family First in improving outcomes for children and families.
+See also this brief on ten ways that CHAMPS and Family First promote better outcomes for children.

 CHAMPS Research Highlights

 All aspects of the CHAMPS campaign leverage the vast body of research that shows that loving, supportive families – whether birth, kin, foster or adoptive – are critical to the healthy development of all children.
 In this document, we share highlights of research that underpin each of the six policy goals featured in the CHAMPS playbook.
 We also share this bibliography of research articles that show the vital importance of stable, quality foster parenting in the lives of children in foster care.
 These documents will be updated periodically.

 CHAMPS Technical Assistance